5 Ways to Experience Switzerland Like a Local

 Sure, spending all your time in the restaurants in or immediately next to your hotel might be convenient, but you'll probably miss out on some really amazing local delicacies.
 These dishes may often look intimidating since you've never seen or tried them before, however, even if you try something and don't like it, you'll have a great story to tell!
-Ask around and get recommendations for locals' favorite market stalls, bakeries, butcher shops, restaurants, and dishes—you never know what kind of authentic food experiences you'll discover.
+Ask around and get recommendations for locals' favourite market stalls, bakeries, butcher shops, restaurants, and dishes—you never know what kind of authentic food experiences you'll discover.
 You could always meet locals and share a meal at their home as well!
-Whether you're visiting Zurich, Bern, Basel, Geneva, or Interlaken, the Swiss specialties are pretty much the same.
+Whether you're visiting Zurich, Bern, Basel, Geneva or Interlaken, the Swiss specialities are pretty much the same.
 Here are a few of the most popular local dishes to try.
-Cheese Fondue: a pot of melted cheese for dipping all sorts of bread and veggies.
-Yum.

-Cow's milk cheese that comes in a wheel.
-This cheese is melted and scraped onto your plate, which is typically filled with locally cured meats, potatoes, and salad.
+Raclette: cow's milk cheese that comes in a wheel.
+This cheese is melted and scraped onto your plate, which is typically filled with local cured meats, potatoes and salad.

-This Bernese specialty includes a range of meats (pork knuckle, pork loin, beef, pork tongue, bone marrow, and some juniper-flavored sauerkraut, potatoes, and dried beans.
+Berner Platte: this Bernese speciality includes a range of meats (pork knuckle, pork loin, beef, pork tongue, bone marrow, and some juniper-flavoured sauerkraut, potatoes and dried beans.

 2. Learn the Local Language